||Richard N. Massa - President

 property administrator.
 He has been involved in animal welfare and

 rescue work for eight years.
-He is a permanent resident of Tijuana
+He knows the city of Tijuana well and

 ||Jesus Vera - Advisor to the Board of Directors